96boards/documentation/ConsumerEdition/DragonBoard-410c/Quickstart/README.md

 - MicroSD card with adapter
    - For quick and easy switching between operating systems and extra storage
 - [Mezzanine Products](../../../MezzanineProducts/README.md)
-   - These mezzanine add-ons will allow you to access a variety of peripherals on the DragonBoard™ 410c
+   - These devices allow you to expand your experience with any 96Boards by adding peripherals and enhancing onboard components
 - USB to MicroUSB cable
    - This is needed for serial console interface and fastboot/adb commands
 - USB to ethernet adapter and ethernet cable